Bohuslav Niemiec

 Bohuslav Niemiec (Polish: Bogusław Niemiec) (born 11 February 1982) is a Czech politician and deputy chairman of the Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL) since March 2019.

-He was elected as deputy leader in 2019 Christian and Democratic Union – Czechoslovak People's Party leadership election, nominated as non-Catholic politician and member of the Church of Brethren in the leadership.
-He is member in communal council of Havířov.
+He was elected as deputy leader in the 2019 Christian and Democratic Union – Czechoslovak People's Party leadership election, nominated as non-Catholic politician and member of the Church of Brethren in the leadership.
+He is a member in the communal council of Havířov.

+He was elected in the 2025 Czech legislative election as a Member of Parliament from the list of SPOLU as a member of KDU-ČSL from the Moravian-Silesian Region.

 Niemiec belongs to the Polish minority in the Czech Republic and is a member of the Polish Cultural and Educational Union (PZKO).